February 5, 2017

 Sal La Rocca | Discography

-In 2013, Sal released his second album “It Could Be The End” (featuring a number of original compositions) through Igloo Records.
-The group was comprised of Lorenzo Di Maio, Pascal Mohy, Hans van Oosterhout and Jacques Schwarz-Bart.
+2013, Sal released his second album “It Could Be The End” (featuring a number of original compositions) through Igloo Records.
+Therefore, the group was comprised of Lorenzo Di Maio, Pascal Mohy, Hans van Oosterhout and Jacques Schwarz-Bart.

 2018, new album released “SHIFTED”, with Jeroen van Herzeele (t. & s. sax), Pascal Mohy (piano & Wurlitzer) & Lieven Venken (drums) on IGLOO RECORDS & EL NEGOCITO RECORDS labels… more

 “SHIFTED” | AAJ | Review

 By James Fleming Dec 12, 2018 | All About Jazz / Reviews

 “The saxophone lines snake out of the speakers, rustling the airwaves like a breeze through firs or singing with all the lyricism of the finest vocalist.
 The double bass’s hardwood lays a strong foundation.
 The electricity of the Wurlitzer piano growls atop that age-old sound, like a lightning storm rolling over treetops.
 Sal La Rocca’s Shifted melds the gentleness of a forest with all the freedom of its animals.
 The sounds can roam uninhibited and wild.
 But they all play a part in creating the music’s natural beauty.
 Each creature as vital as the next.
 Shifted’s music springs from the well of spiritual jazz.
 Saxophonist Jeroen van Herzeele occupies the space between Ornette Coleman and Sonny Rollins—between…(…)”

 Notice: Undefined variable: media in /home/sallarocng/www/wp-content/themes/aresivel/admin/customize/plugins/views/content/pipage.php on line 39